charlax/professional-programming/README.md

 - [Good sleep, good learning, good life](https://supermemo.guru/wiki/Good_sleep,_good_learning,_good_life)
 - 🎞 [Steve Jobs: if you don't ask for help, you won't get very far](https://www.youtube.com/watch?v=zkTf0LmDqKI&ab_channel=SiliconValleyHistoricalAssociation)

 > Imposter syndrome is underrated: a lot of talk goes into overcoming imposter syndrome.
 I say embrace self-skepticism and doubt yourself every day.
-In a fast-moving industry where lots of your knowledge expires every year, even the most junior people around you constantly cook up skills you don't have; you stay competitive by applying with the determination (and even fear) or the novice.
+In a fast-moving industry where lots of your knowledge expires every year, even the most junior people around you constantly cook up skills you don't have; you stay competitive by applying with the determination (and even fear) of the novice.
 The upside of this treadmill is that every engineer is on it: just because you're an imposter doesn't mean that other people are more deserving than you, because they're imposters too.
 You should advocate for yourself, take risks, pat yourself on the back when things go well, and, as you start to build a track record of solving problems, trust your skills and adaptability.
 Just make no mistake: you're only as good as the last problem you solve.

 Dan Heller, Building a Career in Software